AdobeStock 290636295

 Hearing Loss

-Hearing loss is commonly connected with tinnitus.
-Although not everyone with a hearing loss experiences tinnitus, many people with tinnitus have some degree and type of hearing loss.
+Hearing loss is commonly linked with tinnitus, though not everyone with hearing loss experiences it.

 More here >